TeselaGen/api-client/README.md

 ### Linux/MacOS

-1. After clone/download, run the build script with `sh build.sh`
+1. After clone/download, run the build script with `bash build.sh`

-1. Run the container with `sh run.sh`
+1. Run the container with `bash run.sh`

 1. Open your browser and set the address: `http://localhost:8888`.
 From there you can explore all example notebooks